damonge/schNell/README.md

 - [LISA instantaneous sensitivity](https://youtu.be/8d6gEGlboz8)

 ## License and credits
-If you use schNell, we kindly ask you to cite its companion paper (link to appear here soon).
+If you use schNell, we kindly ask you to cite its [companion paper](https://arxiv.org/abs/2005.03001).

 The code is available under the [BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause) license.